 Assumptions are the real object of the decision

 Not every assumption matters equally.
-That is why Roger Estall and I use a significance matrix with two axes: how much influence the assumption has on the desired outcome, and how confident the Decider is that it will hold.
+That is why Roger Estall and I use a significance matrix with two axes: how much influence the assumption has on the outcome, and how confident the Decider is that it will hold.
 High influence with low confidence is Critical.
 High influence with high confidence is Important.
 Low influence with low confidence is Relevant.
 Low influence with high confidence is Limited.
+It is plain English, which is rare enough to be suspicious.
+The point is to stop arguing about the whole decision and start working the few assumptions that actually move the outcome.

 Sufficient certainty, not maximum certainty

 The blood-imports case in Deciding shows why this matters.
 In trying to reduce the chance of contaminated blood reaching patients, some countries suspended all imports from suspect sources.
 The result was a blood shortage and increased mortality.
-Greater certainty on one narrow question damaged the broader Purpose the decision was supposed to serve.
+Greater certainty on one narrow question damaged the broader Purpose the decision was supposed to serve, which is a neat way of making the wrong answer more expensive.

 Deep uncertainty, vulnerability, and context drift